Ziv-spec/Gzar/README.md

 The language might support pointers (we shall see) and if I will have the time, even strings.

 ## How to compile the Gzar compiler
-Make sure that you have visual studio 2019 C/C++ compiler installed and run the `build.bat` file from the `x64 Native tools Command Prompt`
+Make sure that you have visual studio 2019 C/C++ compiler installed and run the `build.bat debug` file from `cmd` or `x64 Native tools Command Prompt`

 ## Code generation
 The compiler will output unoptimized assembly(nasm) at first.
 Then at some point if I will feel like it, I will have a optimizer for the code generation.
 Also might transition to machine code directly.
 That is only if I have time.